Skip to main content

 Input data.

-As part of the process for annotating a genome, EviAnn uses the genome sequence itself, RNA-seq data or transcripts from one or more closely related species, and alignments of protein sequences to the genomic DNA.
-RNA-seq data must be grouped in such a way that each input file (or pair of files in the case of paired-end sequencing) represents a single RNA-seq experiment; e.g. a single condition for a single tissue.
-EviAnn supports Illumina RNA-seq, PacBio IsoSeq, and Oxford Nanopore direct RNA/cDNA sequencing data, as well as mixed data sets, where the same sample has been sequenced by both short- and long-read technologies.
-EviAnn can also use transcripts from different but closely related species, which must be supplied in separate files.
-EviAnn supports both fasta/fastq and BAM file inputs.
-For fastq inputs, EviAnn uses HISAT2 to align short-read sequencing data to the genome, and it uses minimap2 to align transcripts and/or long reads.
+The overall annotation pipeline for EviAnn is illustrated in Figure 5.
+As input, EviAnn uses the genome to be annotated, RNA-seq data or transcripts from one or more closely related species, and alignments of protein sequences to the genomic DNA.
+RNA-seq data must be grouped in such a way that each input file (or pair of files in the case of paired-end sequencing) represents a single RNA sequencing run; e.g. a single condition for a single tissue.
+EviAnn supports sequencing data from Illumina RNA-seq, PacBio IsoSeq, and Oxford Nanopore direct RNA/cDNA, as well as mixed input containing both short- and long-read sequences.
+EviAnn can also use transcripts from different but closely related species, which are supplied as separate files.
+EviAnn uses HISAT2 to align short-read RNA-seq data to the genome, and it uses minimap2 to align long read RNA-seq data and/or transcripts from related species.
 EviAnn uses the resulting spliced alignments of reads and transcripts as input to the transcriptome assembly program StringTie2 (Kovaka et al., 2019).
 Alignments from short-read RNA-seq experiments are assembled separately from long read data.
-For RNA-seq experiments, EviAnn only keeps transcripts that are present in at least 2% of the input experiments and with TPM or FPKM values of at least 0.5.
-EviAnn then uses gffcompare (Pertea and Pertea, 2020) to merge all transcript assemblies, eliminating redundant and exactly contained transcripts, into a single candidate transcript file.
-After merging, EviAnn assigns a TPM value to each transcript, equal to the maximum TPM value for the transcript across all input samples, and encodes this value along with the number of samples in the transcript name.
+For RNA-seq experiments, EviAnn keeps any transcripts with a TPM > 0.25 that are present in at least 10% of the input experiments, or that have a TPM expression level of at least 100 in any one sample.
+Note that if fewer than 10 data sets are provided, transcripts need only be present in one sample with TPM > 0.25.
+After assembling all RNA-seq data, EviAnn uses gffcompare (Pertea and Pertea, 2020) to eliminate redundant and fragmented transcripts and to merge all transcript assemblies into a single transcript set.
+After merging, EviAnn assigns to each transcript a TPM value equal to the maximum TPM across all input samples, and encodes this value along with the number of samples in the transcript name.

 Merging transcript and protein alignments.

-EviAnn runs gffcompare with the protein alignment file (which shows how protein sequences align to the sequence of the reference genome) as a guide to assign an aligned CDS to each assembled transcript.
+EviAnn’s use of protein sequences from related species works as follows.
+It first aligns proteins to genomic DNA using miniprot (Li et al, 2023), and then it runs gffcompare with the protein alignment file, and uses those results to assign CDS coordinates to each assembled transcript.
 EviAnn then examines all transcripts that share at least one intron junction (or that overlap, in the case of intronless transcripts) with the protein alignment.
-EviAnn may keep more than one transcript corresponding to the same protein if the isoforms have differences in the UTR regions.
-If there are multiple transcripts that correspond to the same protein at the same locus, EviAnn computes a transcript “reliability” score R for all such transcripts.
-R is computed as N*log22+T, where N is the number of RNA-seq experiments in which the transcript was observed, and T is the TPM value.
+EviAnn may keep more than one transcript corresponding to the same protein if they have different UTR regions.
+If multiple transcripts contain the same protein at the same locus, EviAnn computes a transcript “reliability” score R for all such transcripts.
+R is computed as N*log2(2+T), where N is the number of RNA-seq experiments in which the transcript was observed, and T is the TPM value.
 This score gives greater weight to transcripts that are expressed in multiple tissues and at higher levels.
-For each gene, EviAnn computes a maximum score Rmax, and keeps only the transcripts whose R score is at least Rmax, a threshold that was chosen empirically.
-A small portion of the transcripts may end up without any corresponding intron chain matches to an aligned protein, and we label these as “potentially noncoding” transcripts.
+For each gene, EviAnn computes a maximum score Rmax, and keeps only those transcripts whose R score is at least Rmax, a threshold that was chosen empirically.
+EviAnn labels transcripts that do not have any corresponding intron chain matches to a protein as “potentially noncoding” transcripts.

 At the completion of this stage, we have three categories of genes: